StephanG007/Absa-Contacts/README.md

 The site will automatically load all the users initially, but the search still works.
 Remember to press enter!

 If you enter a working image URL into the profile form, it will update to display the image.

-The Edit Contact button doesn't work yet, but it should be trivial to implement.